jamescostian/borrow-state/README.md

 // Again, note the 'r' which denotes read-only myState.block('r').then((state) => {
   // Operation 4
-  // Read date from state, but pinky-promise not to change it! state.unblock()
+  // Since there are two read-only operations in a row, they will be executed concurrently! state.unblock()
 })

 // This one does not have an 'r' so it is not necessarily read-only myState.block().then((state) => {
   // Operation 5
-  // Do anything
-  state.unblock()
+  // This will not run concurrently with Operations 3 and 4 - it will run after them. state.unblock()
 })
 ```

-While Operation 3 and 4 look like they may run concurrently with Operation 1 or 2, or maybe even between Operation 1 and 2, they will not.
+While Operations 3 and 4 look like they may run concurrently with Operation 1 or 2, or maybe even between Operation 1 and 2, they will not.
 Operation 1 will occur first, followed by Operation 2, and that is garunteed.
 Next, Operations 3 and 4 will occur concurrently, because they are both read-only operations.
 Operation 5 will not occur until both Operations 3 and 4 have unblocked (again, this is garunteed).

-The promise-based API allows for you to make a chain of promises which are run together, in sequential order, without anything else running in parallel or in between (unless it's a situation with read-only operations, because those can't conflict).
+The promise-based API allows for you to make a chain of promises which are run together, in sequential order, without any other operations on the state being allowed to run in between (unless it's a situation with read-only operations, which can be run concurrently because they shouldn't conflict).
 That's why Operation 2 occurs right after Operation 1, and nothing can get between them.
 There is a caveat due to this design though - you *must* call `.unblock()` when you finish all of the Operations you want to batch together (like Operations 1 and 2 are batched together and end with `.unblock()`).

-The state cannot be accessed without using the `.block()` method, so there isn't any way of getting around the blocks.
+The state cannot be accessed without using the `.block()` method, so there isn't any way of getting around the blocks (unless you set `unsafe: true`).
 Whoever calls `.block()` first will get to do things first, until they call `.unblock()` on the state object they receive.
 So it is not possible for you to `.unblock()` somewhere else, outside of the operation that is currently blocking.

 This way everything is safe, but it's also slow because you're purposefully blocking operations.
-To make things faster, read-only operations can be batched together, which means they will be run in parallel.
+To make things faster, read-only operations can be batched together, which means they will be run concurrently.
 Of course, you need to make sure these read-only actions are, indeed, read-*only*!
 In the example, `unsafe` was set to `true` when initializing `myState`, so the state could have been modified by Operations 3 and 4, sacrificing data integrity.
 The default is for `unsafe` to be `false`, which would have meant Operations 3 and 4 would get brand-new copies of the state, so even if those operations tried to modify their copies, the actual state would remain unchanged.
 More about unsafe in caveats, bullet 4

 In addition, instead of using `.block()` and `.unblock()`, one can use `.borrow()` and `.putBack()`